U.S. Route 224: Pennsylvania

-US 224 crosses into Mahoning Township in Lawrence County and becomes West State Street, a two-lane, undivided road.
+US 224 crosses into Mahoning Township in Lawrence County, Pennsylvania, and becomes West State Street, a two-lane, undivided road.
 The road heads through wooded areas with some homes and commercial establishments, heading to the east-southeast.
 The route curves to the northeast in Peanut and passes over Norfolk Southern's Youngstown Line, coming to an intersection with PA 551.
 Here, PA 551 turns northeast to form a concurrency with US 224.
 The road heads through wooded areas and crosses the Mahoning River and CSX's New Castle Subdivision railroad line.
 PA 551 splits from US 224 by heading north on North Edinburg Road, with US 224 continuing into wooded areas with some farm fields.
 The road turns to the southeast and enters Union Township.
 The route continues through wooded areas with some farmland and homes, passing to the south of New Castle Municipal Airport and heading through the community of Parkstown.
 US 224 heads into commercial areas, gaining a second lane westbound before widening into a six-lane divided highway as it comes to an interchange with I-376/US 422.

 Past this interchange, the road becomes a three-lane road with a center left-turn lane and passes through a mix of residences and businesses, running through the community of Oakwood.
 The route heads into the city of New Castle and passes through wooded areas of development, gaining a second westbound lane and coming to an intersection with US 422 Business.
 At this point, US 422 Business turns east to join US 224 on four-lane divided West Falls Street, passing more development and crossing over a New Castle Industrial Railroad line and the Shenango River.
 The road heads to the east and continues through commercial areas.
 US 224 ends at an intersection with PA 18, at which point US 422 Business turns south to join that route.